deltachat/deltachat-pages/_posts/2018-09-28-big-update.md

 You can find the repositories for each of the above efforts and releases under our [deltachat github organization](https://github.com/deltachat).
-And yes, at some point we might want to migrate to something else than github -- did we mention that you are welcome to help care for sysadmin/infrastructure/docs/translation issues as much as contributing to C/JS/Python/Swift/Java/Rust ongoing programming?
+And yes, at some point we might want to migrate to something else than github -- did we mention that you are very welcome to help care for sysadmin/infrastructure/docs/css/UX/translation/integration/privacy issues as much as contributing to C/JS/Python/Swift/Java/Rust ongoing programming?

 # Congratulations